alphagov/smart-answers/docs/design/flow-definition.md

 new_state.example_state_variable # => 123
 ```

 It's important to note that `Object#dup` does not do a "deep" copy.
 Thus any "state variables" set on the state which are references to other objects will continue to reference the _same_ instances of those other object - those objects will *not* themselves be duplicated.
-The *only* exceptions to this are two built-in state variables, `responses` & `path` ([see below](#built-in-state-variables)) which are themselves duplicated using `Object#dup` in `State#initialize_copy`.
+The exceptions to this are built-in state variables: `accepted_responses` and `forwarding_responses` ([see below](#built-in-state-variables)), these are duplicated using `Object#dup` in `State#initialize_copy`.

 ```ruby
 state = SmartAnswer::State.new(:first_node)